Reflections: Traveling on The Indian Railways – Say Goodbye to Personal Space

 About the author

-Jason has traveled the world extensively during the last 20 years, with overland journeys on six continents and across over 90 countries.
-This site serves as a chronicle of the images and tales from these journeys, as well as offering advice and general information for other like minded travelers.
+Jason has travelled the world extensively during the last 20 years, with overland journeys on six continents and across almost 90 countries.
+This site serves as a chronicle of the images and tales from these journeys, as well as offering advice and general information for other like minded travellers.

 More posts by Jason